Jixerz/CIS171---CIS171BrunnerM/Exercise16_13/README.txt

 # Project Title

-JavaFX program that lets the user set the horizontal allignment of characters within text field.
-It will also allow the user to increase and decrease the collum size via numerical text field.
+JavaFX program that lets the user enter a loan amount and period of time in years and the program will output monthly as well as full total payments for each interest rate starting at 5% and going to 8%.

 ## Example Output